finnkauski/finnkauskicom/content/posts/parser-combinators.md

 them!
 We can also test these smaller parsers individually to ensure quality.
 Furthermore there are tons of other useful combintors for example `many1` which basically takes a parser and keeps trying to reuse this parser until it fails and return the results in a vector.
-So if you had multiple commands in a new line and you wrote a generic command parser, you could use this many combinator to suddenly be able to parse `n` number of these commands.
+So if you had multiple commands followed by a newline and you wrote a generic command parser, you could use this many combinator to suddenly be able to parse `n` number of these commands.
 Ultimately the whole parser for my language and all of its bits and bobs turned out to look like
 this: